canonical/snapcraft/docs/howto/set-up-snapcraft.rst

 Locate your Snapcraft instances
 -------------------------------

-Your system cqn have multiple versions of Snapcraft installed.
+Your system can have multiple versions of Snapcraft installed.
 This situation is quite common for users who have both apt and snap copies of the tool.

 You can check which Snapcraft installation is selected when running